-The Company acquired 10,000,001 shares issued and outstanding in SAMI for 80,000,000 shares of the Company and agreed to issue an additional 75,000,000 shares upon the completion of a BFS on the Project, or any subsequent change of control.
+On January 7, 2011, the Company completed its acquisition of the interests held by the RMMI Group by acquiring all 10,000,001 shares issued and outstanding in SAMI for 80,000,000 shares of the Company.
+Additionally, the Company agreed to issue an additional 75,000,000 shares to RMMI upon the completion of a BFS on the Kingking Project, or any subsequent change of control.